google/blockly-samples/codelabs/custom_generator/custom_generator.md

 - Cleans up any leftover state by calling `finish`.
 - Returns the generated code.

-### Create your language generator
+### Create the language generator

-The first step is to define and call your language generator.
+The first step is to define and call the custom language generator.

 A custom language generator is simply an instance of `Blockly.Generator`.
 Create a new file `src/generators/json.js`.
-In it, import Blockly, call the `Blockly.Generator` constructor, passing in your generator's name, and store the result.
+In it, import Blockly and call the `Blockly.Generator` constructor, passing in the generator's name and storing the result.

 ```js
 import * as Blockly from 'blockly';